bbmoz/pretty-web-console/README.md

 ## API

-You can use either pass a config or utilize the chaining api for your desired logs.
+You can either pass a config or use the chaining api for your desired logs.

 ### 1. Config